 Also remember to check on local codes and when they were updated.
 If you did a remodeling project after the code went into effect, you’re likely not on the hook to bring it up to the new code before closing.

-However, if you’ve accepted an offer saying that all the repairs are mandatory, then you’ll have to do them all per the agreement.
+However, if you’ve accepted an offer saying that all repairs are mandatory, then you’ll have to complete them all per the agreement.
 But if you signed one that says all repairs are negotiable, then you don’t.
-And even then, smaller inconsequential items needing repair might not be included—like cosmetic issues that aren’t “major components of real estate” per the inspection regulations, Vander Heyden said.

 7. How much will repairs that come up in the home inspection cost the seller?